César Soto Grado

-César Soto Grado (born 17 June 1980) is a Spanish football referee who officiates in La Liga.
+César Soto Grado (born 17 June 1980) is a Spanish referee who officiates in La Liga.
 He has been a FIFA-listed referee since 2022.

 Career

 Soto Grado began officiating in the Segunda División B during the 2010–11 season.
 After several years in the lower divisions, he was promoted to the Segunda División for the 2018–19 season, and the following year he ascended to La Liga alongside fellow referee, Valentín Pizarro Gómez.

 He has officiated matches in the Copa del Rey, Supercopa de España, and qualifying rounds for both the UEFA Champions League and the UEFA Europa Conference League.

-Until October 2025, Soto Grado has officiated -without complaints- two El Clásico derby games betwwen Real Madrid and Barcelona, one in 2024 and one in 2025.